 Mark Bousquet: In a general sense I tend to take the DOCTOR WHO method: get history true enough to be recognizable, not so true it turns my story into a textbook.

 Mark Holmes: I like accuracy but when it gets in the way of excitement.
 In a western a pistol only has six shots which is accurate.
 However the heroine can "fan her gun" and still hit multiple targets which is really not possible in the real world.

-Deborah Brown: I spent a good deal of time studying up on 1930s Shanghai for the last "Golden Dragon" book.
+Barbara Doran: I spent a good deal of time studying up on 1930s Shanghai for the last "Golden Dragon" book.
 I wouldn't claim perfect accuracy for a book that includes real dragons and Gods, but it provided much needed flavor.
 Besides, research is fun!